-Prerequisite: BIOL 122 or BIOL 135 or equivalent, or department approval
+Prerequisite: BIOL 121 or BIOL 122 or BIOL 135 or equivalent course or department approval along with select others.

-This course is an introductory course in ethics with an emphasis on the ethical content raised by the discipline of biology.
-The student will examine the major ethical theories, including deontology, act utilitarianism, rule utilitarianism, along with select others.
 Study of the theories will enable the analysis of case studies involving such issues as human populations problems, reproductive technologies, genetic engineering of humans and other organisms, stem cells and their use, beginning/ending of life, the human genome project, environmental impact of humans, cloning, medical and non-medical genetic interventions, and biological ethics.
 3 hrs. lecture/wk.